ossdhaval/mysite/source/while-working/product-manager.md

 Client is someone who pays.
 The term users is a broader term which may refer to free users.
 For example, I am a user of gmail.
 But if I pay for google business suit, then I am google's client.

+When product is a B2B product, you might have client and users in the same organization.
+For example, if citibank buys a software, the decision to buy and the payment comes from a director level person, but then the software gets used by someone who actually reports to him/her.
+So from a feedback perspective, you may get feedback from a different perspective from the director about your product, while the person who is actually using the product may also give you a different feedback.